HeinoPortfolio/MS_Comp_Sci/7 Full Stack Web Development/READMe.md

 - Back-end web development
 - Database support for the web application

-???? application framework was studied, and projects implementing a full web application were required.
+???? application framework was studied, and projects implementing a full web application were created.

 # Competencies
 -